Akzolon/Journal/_posts/2025-04-08-Perdue-Walk-Cycle.md

 My previous way of animating walk cycles was terrible and I desperately needed a new method.

-Because the method I used while animating [The Magician](https://www.youtube.com/watch?v=w4l25xpmrhc) doesn't really work when animating objects.
+Sadly, the method I used while animating [The Magician](https://www.youtube.com/watch?v=w4l25xpmrhc) doesn't really work when animating objects.